 FAQ

-- Can AI replace a designer?: Not for production.
-For exploration, yes — it broadens the conversation rather than narrows it.
+- Can AI replace a designer?
+Not for production.
+For exploration, yes — it broadens the conversation instead of narrowing it.
+The handoff is what makes the designer faster, not a replacement for them.

-- What if the designer hates the direction?: Listen.
-They’re seeing executional issues you can’t.
+- What if the designer hates the direction?
+Listen.
+They see executional problems you cannot.
 Treat the AI direction as a starting argument, not a verdict.

-- How does this differ from a Pinterest mood board?: Pinterest is sourced from existing brands; AI mood boards are sourced from your prompt.
-AI lets you explore directions that don’t exist yet.
+- How is this different from a Pinterest mood board?
+Pinterest is sourced from brands that already exist; AI mood boards are sourced from your prompt, so you can explore directions that do not exist yet — and you avoid accidentally copying a competitor’s look.